Capital Gains Tax (CGT) on property disposals

-When it comes to selling your main residence (for tax purposes, also known as your Principal Private Residence, or PPR), most people will usually be exempt from any form of Capital Gains Tax (CGT) charge.
+When selling your main residence (for tax purposes, known as your Principal Private Residence, or PPR), most people will be exempt from any Capital Gains Tax (CGT).
+However, if you’re selling a second property, CGT will likely apply, and it can be a significant tax bill.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.